vespaai/university/rag_workshop/README.md

 # What is a Vespa Application?

-A Vespa application is a complete package that includes document schemas, service definitions, search chains, and integrations for features like embeddings and LLM-based processing.
+A [Vespa application](https://docs.vespa.ai/en/application-packages.html) is a complete package that includes document schemas, service definitions, search chains, and integrations for features like embeddings and LLM-based processing.
 Two key configuration files form the backbone of any Vespa application:
 	•	[schema.sd](https://docs.vespa.ai/en/schemas.html): Defines the document schema including fields, indexing,  embedder configurations, rankers specifications and other configurations.
 	•	[services.xml](https://docs.vespa.ai/en/reference/services.html): Specifies the deployment details and the Vespa services (container, search, document processing, etc.) definitiona and configuration.

+# Embedding
+A common technique is to map unstructured data like text or images to points in an abstract vector space and then do computation in that space.
+For example, retrieve similar data by finding nearby points in the vector space, or using the vectors as input to a neural net.
+This mapping is referred to as embedding.
+Read more about embedding and embedding management in this [blog post](https://blog.vespa.ai/tailoring-frozen-embeddings-with-vespa/).

 # Embedding Configuration
 Schema Definition (schema.sd)